PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 Any party may advance all or a portion of another party's filing fee, and the advancing party shall be entitled to an adjusting offset or reimbursement in the award pursuant to Rule 32 (if the parties themselves have not otherwise adjusted the matter).
 ASP may suspend, or may order the arbitrator(s) to suspend, all arbitration proceedings until all required filing fees have been paid.

 3. Form of Submission Agreement.
 The submission agreement shall be on a form approved or accepted by ASP and shall contain or have attached thereto a concise statement of claim that summarizes on behalf of each party the basis of the claim, the relief sought, the dollar amount of any money demand, whether interest is claimed, whether attorney's fees are claimed (and, if so, whether based on contract or statute), and any party's denial or defense thereto.
-(Note: Submission Agreement forms can be obtained from ASP or downloaded from ASP's web page: arbserve.com.)
+(Note: Submission Agreement forms can be downloaded from ASP's web page: arbserve.com.)

 3. Service and Filing.

 1. Service: How Made.
 (From ORCP 9B) Whenever under these rules service is required or permitted to be made upon a party, and that party is represented by an attorney, the service shall be made upon the attorney (except that service of the statement of claim filed pursuant to Rule 1 shall be made on both the party and the party's attorney (if known).
-Service upon the attorney or upon a party shall be made by delivering a copy to such attorney or party or by mailing it or faxing it to such attorney's or party's last known address.
+Service upon the attorney or upon a party shall be made by delivering a copy to such attorney or party or by mailing it, e-mailing it, or faxing it to such attorney's or party's last known address.
 Delivery of a copy within this rule means: handing it to the person to be served; or leaving it at such person's office with such person's clerk or person apparently in charge thereof; or, if there is no one in charge, leaving it in a conspicuous place therein; or, if the office is closed or the person to be served has no office, leaving it at such person's dwelling house or usual place of abode with some person over 14 years of age and residing therein.
 Service by mail is complete upon mailing.

 2. Filing.
 The filing of any paper occurs when it arrives at the office of ASP or an arbitrator, whether accomplished by mail, fax, or personal delivery.
 (Note: After the appointment of the arbitrator(s), papers filed by the parties shall be filed with the arbitrator(s), and should not be filed with ASP unless specifically required by an ASP rule.)

-7. Real Estate Value Disputes.
+7. Real Estate Value/Rental Value Disputes.
 If ASP determines that the sole issue to be resolved is the fair rental value or the fair market value of real property located in the Portland metropolitan area, the list of proposed arbitrators shall consist of real estate appraisers and/or real estate brokers.

 8. Chief Arbitrator.
 ASP shall promptly designate one member of a three-arbitrator panel to be the Chief Arbitrator, who shall decide such preliminary and other matters as may be required in these rules.